slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 <!--
+i wanted to make part of the group, but that group is made of broken people. than you realise that is too stressful.

+its the tribe that you dont want to belong but you are.

 Everyone loves you when you’re a winner.
 But you know who your true friends are when you’re still a nobody.

 pedestals prevent friendships